9 min read

 A strong thesis statement is not just a statement of fact; it should be debatable.
 It should express a viewpoint or position that can be challenged or discussed.
 This encourages critical thinking and debate.

-Your thesis statement should leave no room for ambiguity.
+It should leave no room for ambiguity.
 Be specific about your argument and the scope of your essay.
 Ambiguity can lead to confusion for your readers.

 Consider the type of essay you're writing.
 Is it an informative essay, argumentative essay, or analytical essay?
 Tailor your thesis statement to align with the purpose and goals of your essay.